PhoduCoder/go-marathon/notes-Day4.md

 One can use multiple argument types in a function that uses variadic param, but the variadic param must be the last in the function argument

+It is very similar to *args in Python

 Eg,

 ```